Improving orthopedic patient care

 The Scapula Institute

-The Scapula Institute is a research and educational institute dedicated to the study of the scapula (shoulder blade) and fractures connected with it.
-Some of our surgeons are members of NASCon (North American Scapula Consortium).
-They are working with the Scapula Institute to improve patient care.
-We are seeing improved treatment protocols emerging now that research is focusing on patient-oriented outcomes.
-We have shown that there is a relationship between patients’ perception of shoulder deformity and clinical measurements after scapula fracture.
+The Scapula Institute is dedicated to the study of the scapula (shoulder blade) and fractures connected with it.
+Some of our surgeons are members of the North American Scapula Consortium (NASCon) working together to improve patient care.
+Improved treatment protocols have been emerging now that research is focusing on patient-oriented outcomes.
+We have shown there is a relationship between patients’ perception of shoulder deformity and clinical measurements after scapula fracture.